 If you belong to a family that likes to give charitable donations as gifts, consider including Everytown For Gun Safety on this year’s list (and also these charities supporting California wildfire relief).

 Everytown For Gun Safety is one of the most prominent organizations fighting tenaciously for gun control in America– an issue that has consumed the imagination of those worried about the health and safety of their families.
 Against a landscape of what seems like continual setbacks, Everytown For Gun Safety is doing heroic work, and their organization was instrumental in convincing the Trump Administration to ban bump stock devices on guns.

-Beyond their organizing work and much-needed public awareness campaigns, Everytown for Gun Safety remains one of the most active gun control advocacy groups in the lower court system in this country.
-They litigate for changes that don’t often make the news but which have had huge, protective effects for those communities most ravaged by gun violence.
+In addition to their organizing work, Everytown for Gun Safety is also one of the most active gun control advocacy groups in the United States.
+They litigate for changes that don’t often make the news, but which have had huge, protective effects for the communities most ravaged by gun violence.